 This is a guided walk with average daily stages of 3 to 5 hours.
 The trip is graded moderate as it is mainly on well defined trails, with a few off path sections only.
 There are many ups and downs and walking poles are definitely a good idea.
 A reasonable level of fitness is required.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.

-Meet your guide in Bilbao - either at the airport or our hotel in the city centre.
-(The meeting time is usually 4 to 4.30pm but this will be confirmed prior to your departure).
+Meet your guide in Bilbao - either at the airport or our hotel in the city centre (the meeting time is usually 4 to 4.30pm but this will be confirmed prior to your departure).
 If you would like to visit the Guggenheim Museum an extra day in Bilbao is recommended, ask our office for pre tour accommodation rates.
-After your group meeting there's a brief stop at the Guggenheim Museum to admire this architectural masterpiece before transferring to Roncesvalles (around 2.5 hours drive) for dinner and overnight.
+After your group meeting there's a brief stop at the Guggenheim Museum to admire the exterior of this architectural masterpiece before transferring to Roncesvalles (around 2.5 hours drive) for dinner and overnight.

 Your first introduction to the famous pilgrimage trail begins in the historical village of Roncesvalles, high in the Pyrenees and only 5km from the French border in northeast Navarre.
 Its famous local church has several relics dating back to the 8th Century and the defeat of Charlemagne by local tribes.
 Walk along the Camino to Alto del Erro then transfer to Pamplona for dinner and overnight.